stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 #### Variant Validation Status

+Validation of variants is done by multiple methods.
+Which method used depends on the individual project.
+The two methods frequently used are:

+* cross-validation
+* custom capture

+##### Cross-validation

-When variants are assessed by analysts, they make a determination about how confident they are that the variant is correctly called and present only in the tumor sample.
-This determination uses read counts for all sequencing types available, along with computationally derived statistics created by our post-processing pipeline.
+When available (e.g. ClinicalPilot, G4K, and RTCG), analysts examine supporting evidence for variant calls by aggregating across the available sequencing platforms.
+This allows for cross-validation of calls.
+The read counts from multiple sequencing platforms are combined with computationally derived statistics created by our post-processing pipeline.
 Potential pathogenicity is not included in this evaluation.

+##### Custom Capture

+For data sets where data from multiple sequencing platforms is not available for samples, variants are validated using custom capture techniques.
+For called variants, targeted probes are developed and deep sequencing is performed to provide validation.
+An analyst then reviews the deep sequencing results to assign a validation status.

 #### Variant Filtering